China mobile apps 2021: An overview of the Chinese mobile ecosystem today

 Apps in China: it’s a different world

 Everything is different in China.
-Cloud services that you might want to use in your app may not be available.
-Authentication schemes you typically use via social login are different, and the ones you’re used to might be available inside China.
+Cloud services that you might want to use in your app are likely not available, forcing you to search for alternatives.
+The top provider is AliCloud, but there is also Tencent cloud, Huawei cloud, and other competitors.
+Authentication schemes you typically use via social login are different, and the ones you’re used to might not be available inside China.
+China does have social login authentications available for most platforms and apps, using local authenticators, although rarely for important apps in fintech, or government apps.

 Also, there’s permissions.